clemyan/sisyphus-retry/README.md

 #### `.backingOff()`

-This method returns a "backoff" object with methods to configure the wait time with some common backoff strategies.
+This method returns a "backoff object" with methods to configure the wait time with some common backoff strategies.

-Unless specified otherwise, this "backoff" object and the backoff strategy objects delegates properties back to the Sisyphus instance.
+Unless specified otherwise, this backoff object and the backoff strategy objects delegate properties and method calls back to the Sisyphus instance.
 This allows one to "escape" the backoff configuration and "go back" to the Sisyphus instance seamlessly.

 #### `.backingOff().linearly([start, [increment]])`